alfatarsos/cservers-eaglekey/README.md

 - Complementary client management for dedicated servers (via APIs from major manufacturers), clients for semi-dedicated or carry-over (hybrid system), and for containers (container system to be assigned).

-- (NEW) Complementary customer management in Reseller format, a new transaction category, whether through direct sales + mapping of the C-Servers product, or through sales on a dedicated website in WHMCS and Blesta with in-store interaction with the VM by the Client, on VPS/VDS and dedicated servers.
+- Complementary customer management in Reseller format, a new transaction category, whether through direct sales + mapping of the C-Servers product, or through sales on a dedicated website in WHMCS and Blesta with in-store interaction with the VM by the Client, on VPS/VDS and dedicated servers.
 Development of an API reseller for prepaid and postpaid systems and for VM communication.
 The industry's first 360º system with hosting + reselling in the same head-control and in satellite modules.

+- (NEW) Uptime page directly on-platform without any need to use a separate solution, internally and externally (for customers).

+- (NEW) Translated in 8 languages: English, Portuguese (Brazil), Portuguese (Portugal), Spanish, French, German, Chinese and Arabic.

+- (NEW) Full support for BGP announcements, IP Transit and Tunneling on VPS and Dedicated Servers.

+- (NEW) Security measurement for the customer and easy customer onboarding.

 - Easily replicable across multiple systems to avoid platform downtime for the Client, on all fronts.

 # Current Status
-Phases 0, 1, 2, 3, 4, 5 and 6 completed; Refinement of communication elements and consideration of other factors underway.
-Phase 7 in progress.
+Phases 0, 1, 2, 3, 4, 5, 6 and 7 completed; Refinement of communication elements and consideration of other factors underway.
+Phase 8 in progress.
 Hardening in progress.

-As of June 8, 2026, it is in Technical Beta.
+As of June 8, 2026, it is in Beta 2.

 Total planned development phases: 9